originally posted at blaugh.com (sharing policy)

 Currency: when was the information posted, has it been revised or updated, does it reflect current knowledge, do the links work?

 Relevance: who is the page aimed at, is the information at an appropriate level, how does it compare to other sources on the same topic, would you be happy to use this a source if you were writing an assignment/dissertation?

 Authority: who wrote the page, do they have any qualifications & and are they relevant to the topic, is there contact information, what is the top level domain e.g .com (companies) .gov (government), .org (non-profit organisation), .edu/.ac (educational )?

 Accuracy, what the source of the information, is it evidence-based, what kind of language is used, what is the tone of the page, is it free from grammatical or spelling errors, can you verify any of the information independently?

 Purpose: why does the page exist, is the author trying to inform, persuade, entertain or sell you something, are the intentions clear, is it objective, Are there political, cultural or other biases?

 Some good Addiction related websites.
-If you find any broken links, or are a DBS staff member of student who wants to suggest a site for inclusion please contact the library.
+If you find any broken links, or are a DBS staff member or student who wants to suggest a site for inclusion, please contact the library.
+If you are neither staff nor student, your unsolicited suggestions will be ignored.
 Last revised 30/10/2018

 The Family Support Network is an autonomous self-help organisation that respects the lived experiences of families affected by drugs in a welcoming non-judgemental atmosphere.
 The Family Support Network primarily supports the development of family support